usdigitalresponse/usdr-gost/docker/README.md

   - `POSTGRES_TEST_URL=postgresql://postgres:password123@postgres:5432/usdr_grants_test`
   - You may also have to set the `WEBSITE_DOMAIN` hostname if you are not developing on `localhost` ([more info](#cookbook-non-localhost)).
-3. Run `docker compose up -d` to start the services.
+4. Run `docker compose up -d` to start the services.
+5. Install application dependencies via yarn: `docker compose exec app yarn`.

 **Note:** Some systems may have Docker Compose installed as an integrated plugin for Docker,